IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/installation.rst

    If this fixes your issue, consider disabling other add-ons one by one until you find a conflict as a next step to isolating the issue.

+2. **I get an error similar to "ImportError: IfcOpenShell not built for 'linux/64bit/python3.10'"**

+   If you are using a Mac, be sure to use the Mac Silicon version if you have a newer Mac.
+The only exception is if you have installed Blender using Steam on a Mac, in which case you need to use the Mac Intel download.

+   For all other scenarios, check the BlenderBIM Add-on zip file which you downloaded.
+The zip will have either ``py39``, ``py310``, or ``py311`` in the name.
+See the instructions in the :ref:`devs/installation:unstable installation` section to check that you have installed the correct version.

+3. **I am on Ubuntu and get an error similar to "ImportError:
+   /lib/x86_64-linux-gnu/libm.so.6: version GLIBC_2.29 not found"**

+   Our latest package which uses IfcOpenShell v0.7.0 is built using Ubuntu 20 LTS.
+   If you have an older Ubuntu version, you can either upgrade to 19.10 or above, or you'll need to compile IfcOpenShell yourself.

+4. **I get an error saying "ModuleNotFoundError: No module named 'numpy'"**"

+   If you have installed Blender from another source instead of from `Blender.org <https://www.blender.org/download/>`__, such as from your distro's package repositories, then you may be missing some modules like ``numpy``.
+Try installing it manually like ``apt install python-numpy``.

 5. **I get an error similar to RuntimeError: Instance #1234 not found**